Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I bought this compressor about 8 years ago.
-Use once a month on average for car and bike tires, etc. Issue 1 – From day 1 it has never held air in tank for more than a few days.
+Use once a month on average for car and bike tires, etc. Issue 1 – From day 1 it has never held air in the tank for more than a few days.

-Issue 2 – about a year ago it would only fill to about 100psi then blow the reset button on side of engine cover.
+Issue 2 – about a year ago it would only fill to about 100psi then blow the reset button on side of the engine cover.
 If I reset immediately then the motor would hum for a few seconds then blow again.
 I found that the longer I waited before pressing then the longer it would run after I pressed.

-As the months have gone by the tank fills less and less before tripping button so now it fills to maybe 30psi before tripping and then if I wait a minute to push reset I get maybe 15 seconds of run time and then trips then wait and so on.
+As the months have gone by the tank fills less and less before the tripping button so now it fills to maybe 30psi before tripping and then if I wait a minute to push reset I get maybe 15 seconds of run time and then trips then wait and so on.

 It took 20 minutes of this game to fill to 100psi last week.

 After reading this site I replaced the check valve and the tank has now held pressure for a few days now but the start/stop issues are still there.

 I opened the water drain valve on the bottom and emptied it completely and the compressor started fine and ran for 3-4 minutes (though was making a tapping sound toward the end) and then I closed the valve and it filled to only 20psi and tripped reset again.

 Kevin, thanks for the question and for taking the time to upload photos.
 Seeing the compressor in question helps put issues about them into perspective.
 As you can see, I’ve relocated your original question here.

 I am pleased that reading the site lead you to realize that your compressor tank check valve had been leaking all along, and also I am happy that changing it out resolved that issue.
 There are not a whole lot of expensive, high-quality components in low-cost air compressors, and that includes the mass-produced tank check valves.
 Possibly the original had a small bit of debris lodged in the seal, or the seal itself had been crimped, who knows?
 You replaced it and the replacement works well from the sounds of it.